 In order to grow and expand our business, to introduce our product candidates into the marketplace and to possibly acquire or develop complementary business activities, we will need to raise additional funds.
 We will also need additional funds or a collaborative partner, or both, to finance the research and development activities of our product candidates for the expansion of additional cell types.
-We expect that our primary sources of capital for the foreseeable future will be through collaborative arrangements and through the public or private sale of our equity or debt securities.
+We expect that our primary sources of capital for the foreseeable future will be through the public or private sale of our equity or debt securities and through collaborative arrangements.
 There can be no assurance that such collaborative arrangements, or any public or private financing, will be available on acceptable terms, if at all, or can be sustained.
 In addition, we may also pursue strategic transactions or other strategic alternatives in order to complete our product development programs, complete clinical trials needed to market our products, and commercialize our products.
-Several factors will affect our ability to raise additional funding or enter into strategic transactions or other strategic alternatives, including, but not limited to, market volatility of our common stock, continued stock market listing and economic conditions affecting the public markets generally or some portion or the entire technology sector.
-If our common stock is delisted from the Nasdaq Stock Market, the liquidity of our common stock could be impaired, and prices paid by investors to purchase our shares of our common stock could be lower than might otherwise prevail.
+Several factors will affect our ability to raise additional funding or enter into strategic transactions or other strategic alternatives, including, market volatility of our common stock, continued stock market listing and economic conditions affecting the public markets generally or some portion or the entire technology sector.
+If our common stock is delisted from the NASDAQ Capital Market, the liquidity of our common stock could be impaired, and prices paid by investors to purchase our shares of our common stock could be lower than might otherwise prevail.
+See "Risk Factors".

-Management believes, based on its current projections of our cash utilization (which is expected to approximate between \$1.4 - \$1.5 million per month) and taking into consideration the \$2.3 million of additional cash raised in January (as described in Note 5), available cash and cash equivalents on hand as of January 31, 2009 (which equaled approximately \$17.5 million) are adequate to finance our planned operations at least until December 31, 2009.
-However, we will need to raise additional funds in order to complete our product development programs, complete clinical trials needed to market its products, and commercialize these products.
+Management believes, based on its current projections of the Company's cash utilization (which is expected to approximate between \$1.2 - \$1.3 million per month) and taking into consideration the \$1.3 million of additional cash raised in April (as described in Note 5), available cash and cash equivalents on hand as of April 30, 2009 (which equaled approximately \$19.5 million) are adequate to finance the Company's planned operations at least until March 31, 2010.
+However, we will need to raise a significant amount of additional funds in order to complete our product development programs, complete clinical trials needed to market our products, and commercialize these products.
 These estimates are based on certain assumptions which could be negatively impacted by the matters discussed under this heading and under the caption "Risk Factors" in Item 1a of this report.
 In order to grow and expand our business, to introduce our product candidates into the marketplace and to possibly acquire or develop complementary business activities, we will need to raise substantial additional funds.
 We will also need significant additional funds or a collaborative partner, or both, to finance the research and development activities of our product candidates for the expansion of additional cell types.
-We expect that our primary sources of capital for the foreseeable future will be through collaborative arrangements and through the public or private sale of our equity or debt securities.
-There can be no assurance that such collaborative arrangements, or any public or private financing, will be available on acceptable terms, if at all, or can be sustained.
+We expect that our primary sources of capital for the foreseeable future will be through the public or private sale of our equity or debt securities and through collaborative arrangements.
+There can be no assurance that any public or private financing or such collaborative arrangements, will be available on acceptable terms, if at all, or can be sustained.
 Several factors will affect our ability to raise additional funding, including, but not limited to, market volatility of our common stock, continued stock market listing and economic conditions affecting the public markets generally or some portion or the entire technology sector.